Immortality-IMT/Make-A.I.-Do-Science/README.md

-# Scientific Method Learning (A.I.)
+# Make A.I. do science.
+CAS Journal

-The goal of this project is to equip A.I. to perform the scientific method without any human intervention.
-Switch on the A.I. and off it goes doing science, come back in a year, get a report.
+The goal of this project is to make A.I. to perform the scientific method without any human intervention.
+Switch on the A.I. and on it goes doing science, come back in a year, get a report.

 Scientific Method Learning utilizes the scientific method to learn.